Goldsborough, Harrogate: Church of St Mary

-The Church of St Mary the Virgin is a Grade I listed medieval church.
+St Mary's Church, Goldsborough, is a Grade I listed medieval church.
 The oldest section of the building, the south Norman doorway, dates to the 12th century.
 Restoration work was carried out for the Byerley family in 1750, and in 1859 by George Gilbert Scott.
 In the church there are memorials to Richard de Goldsburgh (d.1308) and his son (d.1333), both are effigies of an armoured knight.
 There are also memorials to past residents of Goldsborough Hall; Robert Byerley and Daniel Lascelles.

 The church was the setting for the baptism of George Henry Hubert Lascelles, first cousin of Queen Elizabeth II.
 The baptism was attended by his grandparents King George V and Queen Mary.

 Within the churchyard there is a medieval cross base.
 This scheduled monument consists of a large cylindrical block of stone upon a square plinth.
 A small Viking enamelled strap end was found here c.
 1910.